All Episodes

 Well, that doesn't happen.

-They're gonna find a way to escape the punishment if it means stopping offering this coverage.
+They're going to find a way to escape the punishment.

-Uh, and I guarantee you the White House is not happy about it, and that's why this story is out today in the political.
+And I guarantee you, the White House is not happy about it.

-Uh the regime is conceding that some seniors are gonna have to dig deeper into their wallets Next year, thanks to the health care law.
+The regime is conceding that some seniors are going to have to dig deeper into their wallets next year thanks to the health care law.

-But Republicans say dramatic changes to the program means some seniors won't be able to keep their plans, which is a promise Obama made during the debate.
+But Republicans say dramatic changes to the program mean some seniors won't be able to keep their plans, which is a promise Obama made during the debate.

 If you want to keep your plan, you want to keep your doctor, you can.